The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 The Solution to Difficult Marketing to Sales Handoffs

-Ask your teams what role deal stage, lead score, buying committee makeup, and ICP tier play in the timing and manner of the handoff.
+Ask your teams what role the deal stage, lead score, buying committee makeup, and ICP tier play in the timing and manner of the handoff.

 Handoffs can change from team to team, ICP tier to ICP tier, and product to product.